skhan-tech/skhan-tech.github.io/_posts/2020-01-10-mta-traffic-analysis.md

 *Photo by Kevin Ku from Pexels

 The first step in this data analysis was to identify an appropriate dataset.
-The New York City MTA (Metropolitan Transit Authority) has made ten years worth of turnstile data available on their mta.info website.
-This data provides details on over 400 stations across the MTA and PATH systems along with indiviudal turnstiles, counter and booth information.
-The data collected is counter-based meaning the data collected from each turnstile increments up every time a new rider swipes.
+The New York City MTA (Metropolitan Transit Authority) has made ten years' worth of turnstile data available on their mta.info website.
+This data provides details on over 400 stations across the MTA and PATH systems along with individual turnstiles, counter and booth information.
+The data is counter-based meaning the data collected from each turnstile increments up every time a new rider swipes.
 The counters seems to have an arbitrary reset after a certain counter limit is reached.

 More information on the MTA dataset can be found here: [MTA Turnstile Dataset](http://web.mta.info/developers/turnstile.html)

 # Exploratory Data Analysis

 Once the data was identified, i had to do some basic analysis to get a better sense of what the data represents.
 I pulled down data for all of 2019 for this analysis.
-Each row within this datset represented a unique station, unit, turnstile, date and time combination along with an entry and exit counter reading.
+Each row within this dataset represented a unique station, unit, turnstile, date and time combination along with an entry and exit counter reading.
 There were over 10M entries in this dataset.

 ![MTA Data Sample]({{ site.url }}/images/MTA_Data_Sample.png)